ErrantThinking/errantthinking.github.io/content/origin_of_undeath/index.md

 +++
 title = "The Origin of Undeath" date = 2025-12-22
 description = "Tales of the undead are perhaps as old as our oldest stories.
-We explore the concept of undeath, its history, and some origins for your roleplaying games."
+We explore the concept of undeath, its history, and an origin story for your roleplaying games."

 [extra]
 image = "sun_plague_doctor_sml_preview.jpg"